santiagosayshey/brain/README.md

 # brain
-A collection of markdown notes written using the Feynmen Technique.
+A collection of markdown notes written using the Feynman Technique.